 Windows Sleep Study Tool is a new tool from Microsoft that helps you study what exactly is draining your battery power in a Windows 11/10/8.1 InstantGo supported computer.
 InstantGo, as we explained earlier, is a new power mode on select Windows 11/10/8.1 devices that allow your system to sleep while updating apps in the background, keeping it ready to resume, when required.

 A blog post from Microsoft explains, even in the sleeping state, your system continues to work although at a lower frequency.
 This exercise consumes power, and the battery drain is not readily perceptible.
 Here, Windows Sleep Study Tool has a role to play.
 The tool generates a report as an HTML file, where you can see the top five reasons why your device is running out of battery at a time when you need it most.

 Windows Sleep Study Tool

 If it does exist, you can fire the tool to review all the sleep sessions that last longer than 10 minutes on your PC and provides you with a report that color codes each session according to its power consumption.
-Running powercfgsleepstudy will generate asleepstudy-report.html report, which you can open in any browser.
+Running the following command will generate a sleepstudy-report.html report, which you can open in any browser:

 A session is defined as the period from Screen Off to Screen On.
 In cases when the system is plugged into AC power, the policies are less stringent than when on battery power.
 And while the tool still tracks connected standby activity on AC power, it is more useful to identify unexpected drains on battery, or DC power.